matias-gonz/mag-analyst/README.md

 ## Statement of need

-The design of devices with soft magnetic cores depends on the simple and accurate description of their magnetization.
-MagAnalyst is an easy-to-use Matlab toolbox to model the magnetization of soft magnetic materials.
-It implements the physically based approach recently proposed by Silveyra and Conde Garrido to describe the ideal anhysteretic curve.
-The equation of state is simple and yet accurate for a variety of materials’ scenarios.
-MagAnalyst first plots a set of curves to help to identify the number of component magnetizations to model.
-Then, it retrieves the model parameters without requiring programming or optimization skills.
-As a result, noisy data of the most challenging scenarios can accurately be described by a single analytic function, with both the magnetization and susceptibility continuous and differentiable.
-We believe that our toolbox can be a valuable resource to the magnetic materials community.
+The accurate description of magnetization is crucial for designing devices with soft magnetic cores.
+MagAnalyst is an easy-to-use MATLAB toolbox that models the magnetization of soft magnetic materials.
+It implements a physically based approach, proposed by Silveyra and Conde Garrido, to describe the ideal anhysteretic curve.
+The equation of state is simple yet accurate for various material scenarios.
+The toolbox first plots a set of curves to help the user determine the number of component magnetizations to model and the seeds for the fitting process.
+It then retrieves the model parameters without the need for programming or optimization skills.
+As a result, even noisy data from challenging scenarios can be accurately described by a single analytic function, with continuous and differentiable magnetization and susceptibility.
+We believe that MagAnalyst will be a valuable resource for the magnetic materials community.

 ## Installation instructions